JamesPImes/pyTRSplat/readme.md

 ## Included GUI Application

-A full-featured GUI application is included as `pyTRSplat_window.pyw`.
+A full-featured GUI application is included as `pyTRSplat_app_windowed.pyw`.
 The interface is a little rough-around-the-edges (especially the custom settings editor), but it has nearly all of the features of the module.

 Lands can be added either by entering their PLSS description as raw text, or by manually selecting which QQ's to fill -- or both methods.
 It currently will save to PNG or PDF.